attl4s/attl4s.github.io/about.md

 permalink: /about/
 ---

-Daniel has been working in the IT security field since 2018, particularly focusing his efforts on enterprise security and advanced persistent threat simulation.
-He has experience with topics like large on-premises infrastructures, cloud platforms, identity technologies, evading network/endpoint detection and response capability, and general security consultancy.
+I've been immersed in the world of offensive security since 2018, with a strong focus on large corporate infraestructures, identity technologies (like Active Directory or Azure AD/Entra ID) and evading network/endpoint detection and response solutions.
+This background enabled me to transition into my current role, dedicated exclusively to threat simulation / red teaming.
+I also enjoy sharing my learnings through presentations.

-If you are interested in knowing more about me, find links to my social networks below:
+If you are interested in knowing more about me, see the links below:

 **Twitter:** [@danilj94](https://twitter.com/DaniLJ94)